Investing / Trading

 Whereas, "vendor/broker A" actually created false ticks to make the stock charts look filled up and beautiful.

-I have seen people wondering in disbelief, when they see this phenomenon in the stock charts of their beloved broker/vendor.
+I have seen people wondering in disbelief when they see this phenomenon in the stock charts of their beloved broker/vendor.

-My attempt here is to, enlighten everyone to make sure that their scans and studies are created from the accurate stock charts and not just beautiful stock charts with inserted ticks.
+My attempt here is to, enlighten everyone to make sure that their scans and studies are created from accurate stock charts and not just beautiful stock charts with inserted ticks.

-So that, they stop misleading their own customers and the general public at large with their beautiful stock charts and instead stick to the accuracy as desired.
+So that, they stop misleading their customers and the general public at large with their beautiful stock charts and instead stick to the accuracy as desired.

 Kapil Marwaha